 The net promoter score is a way of monitoring how likely consumers are to recommend your offering to a friend or co-worker.
 It’s a way of measuring customer satisfaction and loyalty as well as overall satisfaction – rather than how a customer feels about your offering solely in the moment.

-You can use the responses from your CSAT for this metric – categorizing 0-6 responses as detractors, 7-8 responses as passes and 9-10 responses as promoters.
-Calculate your organization’s whole number NPS by subtracting the percentage of detractors from the percentage of promoters.
+You can use the responses from your CSAT for this metric – categorising 0-6 responses as detractors, 7-8 responses as passes and 9-10 responses as promoters.
+Calculate your organisation's whole number NPS by subtracting the percentage of detractors from the percentage of promoters.

 4. Customer Retention Rate

-Calculate the customer retention rate weekly, monthly or annually, depending on your organization’s sales volume.
+Calculate the customer retention rate weekly, monthly or annually, depending on your organisation's sales volume.
 The customer retention rate formula is:

 ((CE-CN) /CS)) x 100